adityatiwari12/TalkwithDB/README.md

-# Talk with DB - Version 3.2 🚀
+# Talk with DB - Version 3.2 🚀 (Building Phase)

-"Talk with DB" is a cutting-edge enterprise solution that leverages **Advanced Retrieval-Augmented Generation (RAG)** to transform natural language into complex, precise SQL queries.
+"Talk with DB" is a solution that leverages **Advanced Retrieval-Augmented Generation (RAG)** to transform natural language into complex, precise SQL queries.
 Version 3.1 marks the transition from a research prototype to a production-ready system with a professional UI, robust error handling, and a sophisticated search architecture.

 ---